Best design review software in 2026 (for teams that ship faster)

 13. Redpen

-Redpen offers straightforward annotation for images and PDFs.
+Redpen offers straightforward annotation for images and PDFs without the complexity of enterprise proofing tools.

 Key features: